Back to Song Library

 Is this the Disney song It's a Small World?

 Yes.
-This page focuses on the melody most players mean when they search for It's a Small World or It's a Small World After All and presents it in a melody-first format.
+It keeps the familiar sing-along melody most people mean when they search for It's a Small World or It's a Small World After All, which works well for group-friendly instrumental practice.

 Why is It's a Small World a good beginner melody page?